Cluster Attention for Graph Machine Learning: Datasets

 Let us also discuss the relationships between graph structure and node labels in the considered datasets.
 Datasets where nodes tend to connect to other nodes with similar labels are known as \emph{homophilous}, whereas datasets which do not exhibit this connectivity pattern are known as \emph{non-homophilous}.
 To measure the levels of homophily for regression datasets, we use the target assortativity coefficient, which is the Pearson correlation coefficient of targets for pairs of linked nodes.
 To measure the levels of homophily for classification datasets, we use unbiased homophily \citep{mironov2024revisiting} (with the $\alpha$ parameter set to $0$), which satisfies more properties desirable for a homophily measure from \citet{platonov2023characterizing} than other commonly used homophily measures.
 Among the datasets used in our experiments, there is a range of both homophilous datasets (\texttt{city-roads-M}, \texttt{city-roads-L}, \texttt{city-reviews}, \texttt{pokec-regions}, \texttt{lastfm-asia}, \texttt{facebook}) and non-homophilous datasets (\texttt{avazu-ctr}, \texttt{tolokers-2}, \texttt{hm-categories}, \texttt{questions}, \texttt{amazon-ratings-5core}, \texttt{amazon-ratings-full}).
 As our experimental results show, CLATT can substantially improve performance on both of these types of datasets.

-Note that some of the graphs considered in our experiments are directed; however, we convert all graphs to undirected ones for clustering, training models, and also for reporting statistics in Table~\ref{tab:datasets-characteristics}.
+Note that some of the graphs considered in our experiments are directed; however, we convert all graphs to undirected ones (by duplicating each edge with its direction reversed and then removing multiple edges) for clustering, training models, and also for reporting statistics in Table~\ref{tab:datasets-characteristics}.